Easter Blood Drive:

 STEP 3:

-Book your appointment to donate blood or plasma or platelet.
-While our campaign is focused on the Holy Week of Easter (April 1-8), you can donate anytime that is convenient for you.
+Book your appointment to donate blood or plasma or platelets.
+While our campaign is focused on the Holy Week of Easter (March 23-30), you can donate anytime that is convenient for you.

-For churches and representatives, please encourage your congregation to participate, either by donating blood products, time, and/or money, and through prayer.
+For church leaders and champions, please encourage your congregation to participate by donating blood products, time, and/or money, and through prayer.
 Please help to promote in your church and in your sphere of influence.

-We believe that God wants us to respond to this emerging critical need in the society by mobilising churches, brothers and sisters and friends to donate to Canadian Blood Services.
+We believe that God wants us to respond to this emerging critical need in the society by mobilizing churches, family and friends to donate to Canadian Blood Services.

 Jesus shed His blood for us, and now it is our turn, in appreciation of His sacrifice.